metrorailings/OwlBlog/content/posts/week-13-insights.md

 The Colts have finally established their ground game in the fourth quarter.
 Took a little while, but Houston needed to be worn down.

 Rivers is an old man.
 An old, old man.
+That being said, good work by the Texans defense forcing Rivers to hold the ball longer.
+His immediate reads were taken away, it seems.
+Compare the second half passing numbers to the first half numbers.

+***

+## Giants @ Seahawks

+Evan Engram doing just Evan Engram things.
+But kudos to Colt McCoy for at least moving the ball against this defense.